SchematicHQ/schematic-go/api/docs/FeatureResponseData.md

 ### NewFeatureResponseData

-`func NewFeatureResponseData(createdAt time.Time, description string, featureType string, id string, name string, updatedAt time.Time, ) *FeatureResponseData`
+`func NewFeatureResponseData(createdAt time.Time, description string, featureType string, icon string, id string, name string, updatedAt time.Time, ) *FeatureResponseData`

 NewFeatureResponseData instantiates a new FeatureResponseData object This constructor will assign default values to properties that have it defined,